 What should I expect when checking out their facilities?

 Again, your mileage may vary.
 See this chapter of the book (free) which also explains qualifications.
 I can tell you about my shop and Patternworks Inc (review) as two ranges.
-My shop is about 2,500 sqft; I have a 28 foot cutting table, all pattern tools and materials, StyleCAD pattern software, 4′ x 6′ digitizer, a 72″ plotter, a variety of industrial sewing machines and one person, namely me.
-Patternworks Inc is still considered to be a small business but their shop is probably 15,000 sq feet, they have all tools, 10 Lectra CAD workstations, several plotters and digitizers, a cutting table, maybe 25 different kinds of industrial sewing machines and about 15 employees.
+My shop is about 5,000 sqft; I have two 48 foot cutting tables, all pattern tools and materials, StyleCAD pattern software, 4′ x 6′ digitizer, a 72″ plotter, 30 industrial sewing machines -but only one pattern maker- me.
+Patternworks Inc is still considered to be a small business but their shop is probably 15,000 sq feet, they have all tools, 10 CAD workstations, several plotters and digitizers, a cutting table, maybe 25 different kinds of industrial sewing machines and about 15 employees.
 Of these, two are full time stitchers, one tech pack person (also does illustrations), a marker maker, an IT guy and the rest are pattern makers.
 From any pattern maker, you should minimally expect the proper tools and materials, a good table, and sewing machines.
 A CAD system is nice but not mandatory.
 Be sure it’s a real CAD system, not a home sewing one masquerading as industrial.
 [You can tell home sewing CAD from the real thing because the former typically market themselves as being suitable for small companies and independent designers; they also list prices on their websites.
 Industrial CAD sellers tend to market in terms of efficiency and cost effectiveness and you have to call or email for the price.
-If the software costs less than $5,000., it's not the real thing.]
+If the software costs less than $5,000., it’s not the real thing.]

 Why a firm may not take you